jamesderlin/dartbag/README.md

 * `Future.cast` casts a `Future<T>` to a `Future<R>`.

+* `PollableFuture` is an implementation of [Future] that allows synchronously retrieving the value if it has already been completed.

 * `hoursOnly`, `minutesOnly`, `secondsOnly`, `millisecondsOnly`, and `microsecondsOnly` retrieve specific components of a `Duration`.